 The second type of lamp, with names like HPL, BTR, BTN, FLK, and other lighting lamps all are similar in that they have a tungsten filament and halogen gas which allows them to glow very bright for a very long time.
 These and moving light discharge-type lamps are the ones that you don’t want to touch!

 If you’ve ever been near an open lamp when it turns on, you know how hot and how bright the lamp gets.
 You almost have to shield your eyes!

 These lamps have an amazing wattage to surface area ratio.
 This generates a lot of heat on the glass which must stay formed correctly to keep the halogen gas inside so the filament can shine.
-Compare one of these theatrical lamps to a household medium base 60w bulb, and you’ll see what I mean.
+Compare one of these theatrical lamps to a household 60w bulb (remember those?), and you’ll see what I mean.

 You may think that you have a throw away a lamp if you touched it, but that isn’t the truth either.
-To clean the lamp again, simply clean it with an Dynarex 1113 Latex Free Sterile Alcohol Prep Pad (Box of 200) found at your favorite “shack” of electronics or online in bulk.
+To clean the lamp again, simply clean it with an Alcohol Prep Pad found at pretty much any grocery/drugstore or Amazon.

-In fact, some moving light lamps require you to touch them in order to change the lamp, and they are shipped conveniently with an alcohol wipe.
+In fact, if you’ve worked with discharge moving lights, some moving light lamps require you to touch them in order to change the lamp, and they are shipped conveniently with an alcohol wipe.